Ipstenu/sitewide-comment-control/readme.txt

 = Why don't you block IPs? =

-I don't find it useful to do in WordPress.
+I don't find it useful.
 If you're blocking IPs, given how dynamic they are, it won't do you any good in the long run on the app level.
 This should be done at the server level.

 = Will this block partial emails? =